tkilleen/tkilleen/README.md

 - 👋 Hi, I’m @tkilleen
-- 👀 I’m interested in playing sports and studying physics.
+- 👀 I’m interested in biophysics research.
-- 🌱 I’m currently learning Matlab, Python, and C.
+- 🌱 I’m currently learning Matlab, Python, and C++.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me: email me at tkilleen@uwm.edu